n-avanthi/Interactive-Selection-for-Image-Dehazing/README.md

 - Images are of size 512x512 pixels.
 - It contains 960 training images, 135 testing images and 105 validation images.

-To download and set up the database
+To download and set up the dataset
 ```bash
 $ python setup_dataset.py
 ```